jadonk/gsoc-application/ExampleEntryJasonKridner/README.md

-Manas Mangaonkar Sophmore pursuing Computer Engineering at The University of Mumbai.
+Manas Mangaonkar,Sophmore pursuing Computer Engineering at The University of Mumbai.